mcagov/beacons/docs/adr/0004-2021-03-03-frontend-integration-tests.md

 ## Alternatives

-We could continue not having end-to-end tests:
+We could continue not having integration tests:

 - We would always need manual testing as we make changes
 - This is time-consuming and possibly not as thorough as automated tests based on Acceptance Criteria